Student Health Insurance Program

 All international students on F-1 or J-1 visa attending Webster University in the United States are required to enroll in the Webster University Student Health Insurance plan.

-- Upon registration for classes international students on F-1 and J-1 visas are enrolled in the Student Health Insurance plan with health insurance coverage dates that coincides with the dates of the academic term in which they are enrolled.
+- Upon registration for classes international students on F-1 and J-1 visas are enrolled in the Student Health Insurance plan with health insurance coverage dates that coincides with the dates of the academic term in which they are enrolled in classes.
 The charge for the insurance is applied to the student account.

 - Students are required to complete the health insurance registration process by submitting a health insurance enrollment form to the Student Health Insurance Coordinator or Student Health Services Department.

 - Click on Download the Enrollment form (below) to access the current health insurance enrollment form

-- Completed Health Insurance Enrollment forms must be sent to the Health Services Department by sending an email to firstname.lastname@example.org or faxed to 314-246-2399.
+- Completed Health Insurance Enrollment forms must be sent to the Student Health Services Department by sending an email to firstname.lastname@example.org or faxed to 314-246-2399.
 CHP will process the Enrollment Form within 5 business days of enrollment by the Health Services Health Insurance Coordinator.

-- International students that are sponsored by their government or by a corporation are exempt from enrollment in the student health insurance plan.This exemption is determined by the International Services Director at Webster University.
+- International students that are sponsored by their government are exempt from enrollment in the student health insurance plan.This exemption is determined by the International Services Director at Webster University.
 Students must contact the International Services department to obtain a waiver from the student health insurance requirement.

-- Students that are exempt from enrollment in the student health insurance plan must submit to the Student Health Services Department a copy of their current health insurance card which includes a copy of both the front and back of the card.
+- Students that are exempt from enrollment in the student health insurance plan must submit to the Student Health Services Department a copy of their current health insurance card which includes a copy of the front of the card.

 - Failure to complete a student health insurance enrollment form will result in a financial hold to be placed on your student account.This financial hold will jeopardize your housing placement and/or will restrict your ability to register or make changes to your current or future class schedule.

-Residential domestic students living on the Webster University main campus in St. Louis Missouri and all Nurse Anesthesia students must submit to the Student Health Services Department proof of current health insurance.
+Residential domestic students living on the Webster University main campus in St. Louis Missouri must submit to the Student Health Services Department proof of current health insurance.
 This is an annual requirement.